G-R3/G-R3/README.md

-- 👋 Hi, I’m @G-R3
+- 👋 Hi, I’m Gerardo
-- 👀 I’m interested in ...
-Web Development
+- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning ...
-TypeScript, Next.js
+- 🌱 I’m currently learning TypeScript, Next.js
-- 💞️ I’m looking to collaborate on ... anything plzzzz
+- 💞️ I’m looking to collaborate on anything plzzzz

 <!---
 G-R3/G-R3 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.